vicnate5/docker-poshi-runner/README.md

 ### Known Issues

-* Error message during test execution: `Directory /source/../bundles/logs does not exist.` The test will not be able to see errors in the console.
 * Script does not work on Windows because of limitations in GitBash with mounting folders
 * Script uses expression to get your machine's IP.
 The expression might need to be tweaked to work on your network configuration
 * build-text.xml does a full modules directory search for poshi toggles.
 This can have a significant impact on performance when starting up poshi-runner.